Blog/NotesConcept

 1. Once issued, you can’t easily “kill” a token if the token gets compromised.

-1. Storing too much data in the payload can slow requests.
+1. Storing too much data in the payload can slow down the API requests, beacause of the more data transfer over the network.

 1. If stored in localStorage, vulnerable to XSS.

-1. Needs proper refresh token mechanism - This is the extra effort to keep it fresh.
+1. Needs proper refresh token mechanism and required extra effort to keep it fresh.

 Share this post now: